GustavoBehnck/banco_de_dados_2/database/mysql_scripts/README.md

-# Script to drop, create and populate grao_mestre database
+# Script to drop, create and populate grao_mestre_db database

 # Requirements to use this script
 1. All of the following script files must be in the same directory;